becodeorg/free2code/2.CSS/0. Introduction to CSS/readme.md

 The `type=" text/CSS"` will tell the browser what kind of resource we are linking.
 It's not an obligation to use this, but we recommend using it to avoid any problems in the future.
 Last but not least, the `href="resources/css/style.css"` is our path that the link will use to find the document.

+Having an external CSS file is the most recommended way to do, because it "separates concerns" : the HTML file is for content, the CSS file is for decoration !

 #### Here is an example of our folder structure:

 ![](resources/images/linking02.png)